 Guidelines for buyers

-The buying practices policy outlines the type of behavior that we don't allow from buyers-such as making unreasonable demands of a seller, or taking advantage of the eBay Money Back Guarantee.
+The abusive buyer policy outlines the type of behavior that we don't allow from buyers-such as making unreasonable demands of a seller, misusing returns, or misusing the eBay Money Back Guarantee program.

 Rules about bidding and paying